Case Study

 Conversations as Reusable Interaction Models

-Common customer discussions were treated as repeatable conversation patterns, not one-off scripts or FAQs.
+Common customer discussions were treated as repeatable conversation patterns rather than one-off scripts or FAQs.

 • Common objections or questions